Krzysztof-Broniszewski/Todo-list-react/README.md

 # DEMO: https://krzysztof-broniszewski.github.io/Todo-list-react/

 # This is a Todo List in React.js, first project for course of JavaScript in YouCode course.
-In future i will add the interactions, but now it was maked by the course lesson.
+In future i will add the interactions, but now it was maked by the course lesson only.

 # Used technologies:
 - React.js
+- Node.js
 - JavaScript ES6+
 - HTML
 - CSS